aws/aws-sdk-ruby/README.md

 ## REPL - AWS Interactive Console

-The `aws-sdk-core` gem ships with a REPL that provides a simple way to test the Ruby SDK.
+The `aws-sdk` gem ships with a REPL that provides a simple way to test the Ruby SDK.
 You can access the REPL by running `aws.rb` from the command line.

 ```ruby